-As only seven regional tournaments were held, it’s believed that just seven copies of the No. 1 Trainer card were made - easily making it one of, it not the, rarest Pokémon cards in existence.
+As only seven regional tournaments were held, it’s believed that just seven copies of the No. 1 Trainer card were made - easily making it one of, if not the, rarest Pokémon cards in existence.
 Six of the ultra-rare cards have since been certified as being in perfect Gem Mint 10 condition by PSA - the prestigious organisation that grades the quality, condition and value of trading cards, up to the highest level of GEM-MT10 - with a flawless copy selling at auction in July 2020 for $90,000.
-At the time, Heritage Auctions - which organised the sale - described No. 1 Trainer as the “most sought-after card” in the Pokémon TCG, and a “Holy Grail” for collectors.
+This is a card so rare and valuable that Indiana Jones probably had to escape a crumbling temple with it at some point.
 Its counterpart cards No.2 Trainer and No. 3 Trainer, similarly awarded to winners in Japanese Pokémon tournaments during the late 1990s, are almost as rare and valuable.

 A very valuable version of a classic fan-favourite

 Shiny Charizard has been one of the Pokémon card game’s most popular cards since it first released in 1999, so there’s no surprise that 20-plus years later, it remains one of the most sought-after cards for collectors and fans alike.